The Small Stuff

 Pigeons & racoons

-• The City recently passed a bylaw prohibiting the feeding of wildlife, except for home bird feeders.
+• The City passed a bylaw in 2023 prohibiting the feeding of wildlife, except for home bird feeders.
 This is a reasonable bylaw, except that the City is not going to bother to enforce it; it's just too sporadic and I just can't see officers laying heavy fines on well meaning or poor residents.
 However, pigeons and racoons are a persistent nuisance in the City and need to be managed appropriately.
 While I do not believe they represent significant health threats, there is always the potential for them to carry avian flu or rabies.

 • I think it would be more productive to target bird roosting areas by fining property owners who do not put measures in place to prevent birds roosting and nesting on their street fronts or roofs.
 This is much easier to identify and correct.
 The City should also initiate population control programs in order to assist property owners in achieving this goal.